piterwilson/MIT-Open-Courseware-6.0002-Swift-/Lecture4/README.md

 ## Example Lecture4-rollDie

 This quick sample goes trough the simple dice roll demonstrated in the first part of the video lecture.
 I created a few different versions just to test Python interoperability with Swift.

+## Example Lecture4-Birthdays

+Quick sample with the estimated probability of a shared birthdate.